MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The reason why the practices I am going to talk about today are important is because they are critical to help you stop making more QuoteMasters.
 They are the figurative safety gear you need to wear when riding the agile skateboard.
 They will make you feel safe and give you the confidence to speed up with time instead of slowing down.

-## Structure, Interactions & Technical Practices are Intertwined ##
+## Structure, Interactions & Technical Practices are intertwined ##

 With that, I want to briefly mention team and organizational structures.
-There is a really good talk Kent Beck did at Lean Kanban Central Europe a few years back called Gforce.
+There is a really good talk Kent Beck did at Lean Kanban Central Europe a few years back called GeForce.
 In Kent's talk he spoke about how different rates of deployment require structures and activities.

-Today I'm going to assume you have your team and organizational strutures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams.
+Today I'm going to assume you have your team and organizational structures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams.

 It's my observation that engineering practices and team structures are inter-linked.
 Some practices are impossible to do effectively if you don't have a suitable team structure.
 If you are unsure whether your team structure is suitable I recommend watching Kent's talk.